 These are tiny particles of solid and liquid matter.
 From cars, PM comes from the exhaust as well as from tyres and brakes as they wear down.

 Particles are measured in nanometres, and some are small enough to pass through the pores in our lungs.
 PM has been linked to cardiovascular and respiratory disease.
-We hope to add it to our reviews and the tool above later in 2020.
+We hope to add PM measurements to our reviews and the tool above later in 2020.

 NOx and PM

 There are a number of difficulties in trying to get an accurate figure of how many premature deaths that air pollution from NOx and PM cause, and it's impossible to separate the effects of each emission.
-But a 2018 report by COMEAP puts the figure as an equivalent of 28,000 to 36,000 premature deaths from NO2 from NOx and PM combined, or 328,000 to 416,000 life years.
+But a 2018 report by the Committee on the Medical Effects of Air Pollutants (COMEAP) puts the UK figure as an equivalent of 28,000 to 36,000 premature deaths from NO2 from NOx and PM combined, or 328,000 to 416,000 life years.

 CO2 (carbon dioxide)